European shares start December in upbeat mood

 Britain’s FTSE 100 and mid-cap FTSE 250 had their best session in three weeks on Tuesday as UK manufacturing showed its fastest growth in output in almost three years, heightening the impact on market sentiment brought by China’s acceleration in factory activity.

-The Chinese data drove a surge in Asia-focussed banks , which gained 5.6 per cent, while the blue-chip FTSE 100 rose 1.9 per cent, extending its biggest monthly gain in more than three decades, and the FTSE 250 added 2.6 per cent.
+The Chinese data drove a surge in Asia-focused banks, which gained 5.6 per cent, while the blue-chip FTSE 100 rose 1.9 per cent, extending its biggest monthly gain in more than three decades, and the FTSE 250 added 2.6 per cent.

 British house prices rose by the most in nearly six years in November, data showed, lifting the FTSE homebuilders index by 1.9 per cent.